Second Degree Criminal Sexual Conduct

 (ii) The actor is related by blood or affinity to the fourth degree to the accuser.
 (See explanation under CSC 1, only no penetration)

-(iii) The actor is in a position of authority over the accuser and the actor used this authority to coerce the accuser to submit.
+(iii) The actor is in a position of authority over the accuser and the actor uses this authority to coerce the accuser to submit.

-(iv) The actor is a teacher, substitute teacher, or administrator of the public school, nonpublic school, school district, or intermediate school district in that other person is enrolled.
+(iv) The actor is a teacher, substitute teacher, or administrator of the public school, nonpublic school, school district, or intermediate school district in which the other person is enrolled.
 (See CSC 1 explanation, only no penetration Teacher – Student relationship)

 (vi) The actor is an employee, contractual service provider, or volunteer of a child care organization, or a person licensed to operate a foster family